 |World Nomads||No limit||Certain underwriters at LLoyd's|

-If you're planning on riding a more powerful bike, you can often get cover for a small additional premium.
-Have a good look online and you'll be able to find a policy that suits you.
-Comprehensive cover that has unlimited medical and hospital expenses, as well as emergency medical assistance would be the best option.
+If you're planning on riding a powerful bike, some insurers automatically cover you, while others offer cover for an additional premium.
+You can get comprehensive cover that has unlimited medical and hospital expenses, as well as emergency medical assistance.
 There would be nothing worse than getting seriously injured in a foreign country, then to have to fork out thousands of dollars for medical bills, not to mention trying to work out how you're going to get yourself home.
 You want to make sure that if you are riding a motorbike or a scooter overseas you will be completely covered by your travel insurance no matter what happens, because after all, no rider no matter how experienced can ever know exactly what will happen on the road.

 Licensed to thrill

 If you're travelling to a foreign country make sure you get your International Drivers Permit (IDP) - preferably before you leave!
 This allows you to drive or ride the same class of vehicle you are permitted to ride in your home country.
 So, if you are NOT covered to ride a motorcycle or scooter in Australia, you are not permitted overseas.
-It's strange how we tend to throw caution to the wind, when on holiday.
-Many of us have absolutely no training and no experience riding a motorbike or scooter at home, but seem to think we'll master the skills on the spot in a foreign country.
+It's strange how we tend to throw caution to the wind when on holiday.
+With absolutely no training or experience riding a motorbike or scooter at home, many of us seem to think we'll master the skills on the spot in a foreign country.

 You can apply for an IDP overseas, but make sure you're ticking the right boxes.
 You may be able to fool the traffic cop in Thailand that you have a motorcycle licence, by 'ticking the box' when you got your IDP, but it won't cut the mustard with your travel insurance company.
 If you DO have a valid motorcycle license, be thrilled!
 Your licence will be accepted in over 150 countries including Bali, Indonesia, Laos, and Thailand.